albarsil/WebCrawler/README.md

-# WebCrawler-Java
+# WebCrawler
-An simple webcrawler made in Java with the objective to download texts from websites.
+A webcrawler to download texts from websites.